South Sudan army says to pull out of border buffer zone

 Both countries depended heavily on oil for revenue and the foreign currency they use to import food and fuel for their conflict-weary and impoverished populations.

-“The Sudan People’s Liberation Army has received instructions from the commander in chief of the SPLA, President Salva Kiir, to effect the withdrawal from the proposed safe demilitarized buffer zone,” South Sudan armed forces spokesman Philip Aguer said.
+“The Sudan People’s Liberation Army has received instructions from the commander in chief of the SPLA (army), President Salva Kiir, to effect the withdrawal from the proposed safe demilitarized buffer zone,” South Sudan armed forces spokesman Philip Aguer said.

 The withdrawal would take about two weeks, he said.